 The business world runs on checklists.
 Why should marketing be any different?
 They may not be the sexiest business tool, but a marketing plan checklist provides numerous advantages.
-They provide a picture of the entirety of a marketing project.
-As we check off our accomplishments, we get a positive boost from knowing we’ve achieved something.
-They inform stakeholders about the status of key activities.
+It provides a picture of the entirety of your marketing plan.
+And as we check off our accomplishments, we get a positive boost from knowing we’ve achieved something.

-I suggest using a marketing plan checklist to gain clarity.
+I suggest using a marketing plan checklist to gain clarity and buy-in.

-This marketing plan checklist sheds light on the critical steps businesses take to expand market presence.
+This marketing plan checklist captures the critical steps businesses like yours use to expand their market presence.
 It summarizes the tasks, tools and concepts organizations build into their plan to ensure success.
 I’ve been building marketing plans and managing marketing programs for years.
 This is the good stuff!